Legislative Relationship Between Centre and State

 Option c – Radio and television

-Subjects on which centre and state both can make law are mentioned in which of the following Lists?
+Subjects on which both Centre and States can legislate are included in which List?

 (a) Part X